jakobreinhardt/portfolio_assistant/README.md

 -------------
 ## File Descriptions <a name="files"></a>

+- main.py : Main program that includes the full functionality

-- main.py : Execute this module to get data on some stocks
+- daily.py : Execute this to run the daily update for metrics on your portfolio

 - functions.py : This module includes the custom functions